-C1 cash costs are a standard metric used in copper mining as a reference point to denote the basic cash costs of running a mining operation to allow a comparison across the industry.
-Although producers are not bound to adhere strictly to any convention, the most widely accepted definition is that from consultants Brook Hunt (now part of Wood Mackenzie).
+C1 costs are a standard metric used in copper mining as a reference point to denote the basic cash costs of running a mining operation to allow a comparison across the industry.
+Although producers are not bound to adhere strictly to any convention, the most widely accepted definition is that from consultants Brook Hunt.

-Under the Brook Hunt definition, C1 costs are direct costs, which include costs incurred in mining and processing (labour, power, reagents, materials), plus local general and administrative expenditure (G&A), freight and realisation and selling costs.
+Under the Brook Hunt definition, C1 costs are direct costs, which include costs incurred in mining and processing (labour, power, reagents, materials) plus local G&A, freight and realisation and selling costs.
 Any by-product revenue is credited against costs at this stage.